RHEAGROUP/blazormessagepackexperiment/README.md

 The REST requests are performed 50 times using varrious payload sizes of 2, 20, 200, 2000, 20000 objects.
 The table below shows the results for the 3 browsers and 2 deserialization formats.
 Even though the table does show a difference in performance between the browsers, the focus here is on the performance difference between System.Text.Json and MessagePack.

 > RESULT: from the numbers we can state that MessagePack deserialization is approximately 3 times faster than System.Text.Json deserialization.
-For large payloads, Firefox outperforms Chrome and Edge in both the MessagePack and Json case with a factor of 3 t0 4.
+For large payloads, Firefox outperforms Chrome and Edge in both the MessagePack and Json case with a factor of 3 to 4.

 | Brosser | Serialization | nr of objects | payload size [bytes] | mean deserilization time [ms] |